-Children missing/absent from education, particularly repeatedly and/or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities.
+Children missing/absent from education, particularly repeatedly and/or for prolonged periods, and children missing education (unexplainable and/or persistent absences from education) can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect such as sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so called 'honour'-based abuse or risk of forced marriage.
 Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 It is important that staff are aware of their school's or college's unauthorised absence procedures and children missing education procedures.
-The school's procedures for unauthorised absence and for dealing with children who go missing/absent from education are by following our Missing Student Policy; to be used for searching for, and if necessary, reporting, any student missing from education.
+The school's procedures for unauthorised absence and for dealing with children who go missing/absent from education are The school's procedures for unauthorised absence and for dealing with children who go missing/absent from education are by following our Missing Student Policy; to be used for searching for, and if necessary, reporting, any student missing from education.
 Further detail can also be found at Appendix 1 of this policy.

-The school will report to West Sussex Local Authority a student who fails to attend school regularly or has been absent from school without the school's permission for a continuous period of 10 school days or more.
+The school will report to West Sussex Local Authority any student who fails to attend school regularly or has been absent from school without the school's permission for a continuous period of 10 school days or more.